ITSMEYELLOW-TheDarkLordsConsole/ITSMEYELLOW-TheDarkLordsConsole/README.md

 ## Hi there 👋
+I'm a student, learning how to code!
+I'm fairly new to GitHub, so I don't know how everything works quite yet.
+You might recognize my username if you're a fan of Animator vs Animation like I am.

 <!--
 **ITSMEYELLOW-TheDarkLordsConsole/ITSMEYELLOW-TheDarkLordsConsole** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.